 Formula 1 drivers are some of the fittest people on the planet.
 They train hard and eat healthy.
 The thing I admire the most is their ability to concentrate and focus during the race.
 How do they prepare for a race and what can we learn from that?

-As a young boy I dreamt of being a successful race car driver.
+As a young boy in the 80’s I dreamt of being a successful Formula 1 driver.
 In my dreams it was so simple: just drive fast around the track, overtake the other cars and finish first.
 When I played the computergame Pitstop on my Commodore 64 it was also really easy to win a race.
 The only thing I had to do is push the joystick button to accelerate and move the joystick from side to side to swerve around the other cars.

 You guessed it: I never actually became a race car driver.
 But I still love to watch the Formula 1 races on tv.
 Later on I learned that winning a F1 race is not that simple.
 It is extremely hard.